 5).
-The Everest Base Camp Trek should not be taken lightly
+Do Not Underestimate the Everest Base Camp Trek

-We cover the daily distances as slowly as possible, you should be the last person into camp.
+We cover the daily distances as slowly as possible, there is no rush to get to the tea house each day.
 We don’t want to over exert the body, a relaxed, slow walk will aid your bodies adjustment to the lack of oxygen and keep your body and muscles from fatigue.
-This is so important on this multi-day trek to base camp.
-Keeping well hydrated, drinking 4 to 5 liters of water each day is also critical to success.
+This is so important on this multi-day trek to Base Camp.
+Keeping well hydrated by drinking 4 to 5 liters of water each day is als4 critical to success.
 Once you sign up to one of our treks we will be available to you and help you train, prepare and have all the information you need.
 We also have a 40 page dossier, developed over 10 years of running our quality treks to Everest Base Camp.

-Training for Everest base camp trek is important.
-This is not a one size fits all program to training, as everyone starts from a different fitness base and building this type of conditioning will be different for different people.
-So CONTACT USand we can get you started and we will point you in the right direction.
-Just e-mail Ian Taylor firstname.lastname@example.org find out more about starting your adventure to Everest Base Camp.
+Training for your Everest Base Camp trek is very important.
+There is not a one size fits all program to training.
+Everyone starts from a different fitness base and building this type of conditioning will be different for different people.
+So CONTACT US and we can get you started and we will point you in the right direction.
+Just e-mail Ian Taylor firstname.lastname@example.org and find out more about starting your adventure to Everest Base Camp.

 Do most people make it to Base Camp?
 We have 99% success to date on our treks.
 About 60% of people make it, so come fully trained and prepared so you can enjoy the journey to Everest.